 Leanplum’s SDK offers a robust set of tools for user engagement and retention.
 With its help, you can send push notifications, run personalised email campaigns and more.
 It also allows you to perform multi-channel messaging to build lasting relationships with the app users.

-Mapbox SDK offers a collection of tools to create location-based applications.
+Mapbox software development kit offers a collection of tools to create location-based applications.
 Developers can access multiple pre-designed maps and customise them to their app’s themes.
 The SDK also allows you to integrate offline maps to your app.

 There’s an SDK for that